davidauza-engineer/iOS-Android-FartManChallenge/README.md

 5. [David Auza](https://github.com/davidauza-engineer) and [Kevin Rincon](https://www.linkedin.com/in/kevin-rincón-15210713a/) are the owners of most of the graphical assets of the game.
 They entirely reserve the use of the characters, animations, brands and other graphical assets contained in this game, and reserves the rights of exploitation that may be derived from them.

-6. Most of the sounds were obtained under license by [David Auza](https://github.com/davidauza-engineer) from [Audioblocks](https://www.audioblocks.com).
+6. Most of the sounds contained in the game were obtained under license by [David Auza](https://github.com/davidauza-engineer) from [Audioblocks](https://www.audioblocks.com).
 If you would like to use some of those sounds outside this project you would need to get a license from [Audioblocks](https://www.audioblocks.com) directly.

 7. Some of the graphical assets used in this game were obtained under license and modified from [Freepik](https://www.freepik.com).
 You may use some of the assets provided there to create new scenarios, characters, enemies, etc. But remember to follow their terms and conditions, especially regarding attributing them when using their assets.